• Skip to primary navigation

 The Kentucky College of Osteopathic Medicine (KYCOM) is ranked second among all D.O. and M.D. granting medical schools in the U.S. for graduates entering primary care residencies.

-KYCOM’s guiding principle has always been to educate physicians to serve underserved and rural areas, with an emphasis on primary care.
+KYCOM’s guiding principle has always been to educate physicians to serve underserved and rural areas, emphasizing primary care.
 KYCOM prides itself on being student-centered in every aspect.

 As a KYCOM student, dedicated and knowledgeable faculty and staff will provide you with a supportive environment to learn patient-centered care while utilizing advanced technology.